t-sin/niko/README.md

-# Niko - Not-a-cat Slack bot
+# 💡Niko - Not-a-cat Slack bot

 > "I'm not a cat!"